10 Classic Cars That Make Excellent Daily Drivers

 Image Editorial credit: orso bianco / Shutterstock.com

-Back in 1977, the Fiat X19 was wildly popular since it bundled a ton of features in for a reasonable price.
-It was also during the 1977 model year that Fiat released the largest amount of colors, trim levels, and optional design elements.
+In 1977, the Fiat X19 was wildly popular since it bundled many features for a reasonable price.
+During the 1977 model year, Fiat released the largest amount of colors, trim levels, and optional design elements.
 A 1.3-liter engine might not seem all that powerful, but paired with the 4-speed manual transmission, this vehicle feels accurate and has secure handling capabilities.

 1991 Toyota MR2